Remco28/github_dashboard/README.md

 - Reduce "Max Repositories for Charts" for faster loading
 - Use cache controls to balance freshness vs. speed
 - Filter repositories to focus on currently active projects

+**Streak Shows 0 Days**
+- Ensure your activity window includes recent commits (increase the sidebar “Activity Window”).
+- Clear cache or use “Refresh Motivation” to recompute from fresh commit data.
+- Some commits only include `author.date`; the app handles this — if still 0, verify there were commits on consecutive UTC dates.

+**Nudges Don’t Show Expected Repos**
+- Nudges respect your current filters (language, visibility, activity window).
+Widen filters or adjust the “Stale Threshold (days)”.

 ### Cache Controls